BDC Hamburger Icon

 Open row

-Telemedicine appointments must abide by HIPAA privacy and security standards, just like traditional in-person appointments.
+As with traditional in-person appointments, telemedicine appointments must abide by HIPAA laws and privacy and security standards.

 What are medical claims?

 Medical claims are invoices that a medical services provider submits to insurers so they’ll be reimbursed for their patients’ services and procedures.
-Items on the invoice could include the following patient information:
+The invoice could include the following details:

 • Visit summary